Generator guideEmail Alias Generator

 What is an email alias generator?

-The “generator” part is the part that picks the local-part of the address (everything before the @) and registers it with the forwarding service.
-Different generators use different strategies — random word pairs, hash-based slugs, user-chosen prefixes, or structured patterns.
+The generator picks the local-part (everything before the @) and registers it with the forwarding service.
+Strategies vary — random word pairs, hashes, prefixes, or patterns.
+(Three modes are covered next.)

-The good ones are fast: a single keystroke or click, ideally without leaving the page you're signing up on.
-The bad ones make you open a dashboard, manually type a prefix, click create, copy the address, switch tabs, paste — five interruptions for one alias.
+Good generators are fast: a single click or keystroke, without leaving the signup form.
+Bad ones: open dashboard, type prefix, create, copy, switch tabs, paste — five interruptions for one alias.

 Three modes